 - May 2012: The Polish Register of Shipping and the Croatian Register of Shipping confirmed to UANI that they do not provide certification services to Iranian vessels or Iranian companies.

-- November 2011: Det Norske Veritas (DNV) of Norway announced it was ending its business in Iran due to the country’s political risk, slow economic growth and the regime’s egregious behavior.
+- November 2011: Det Norske Veritas (DNV) of Norway ended its business in Iran due to the country’s political risk, slow economic growth and the regime’s egregious behavior.
 DNV had maintained an office in Iran with 18-20 employees and provided certification for 38-40 vessels flying the Iranian flag.

-All vessels that sail international waters and enter ports worldwide must by registered and certified by a sovereign state.
-In what has been described as a "cat-and-mouse game," the Iranian regime frequently re-flags and renames its vessels with the aid of "flag of convenience" registries in order to evade international sanctions.
-UANI campaigns have systematically pressured sovereign states and their maritime agents to de-flag Iranian vessels, thereby exposing Iranian vessels.
+All vessels that navigate international waters and enter ports worldwide must by registered and certified by a sovereign "flag state."
+In order to evade sanctions, the Iranian regime frequently re-flags its vessels under "flags of convenience."
+Flags of convenience describes the practice of registering a ship in a sovereign state different from that of the ship's owners, and flying that state's national flag on the ship.
+UANI campaigns have systematically pressured sovereign states and their maritime agents to de-flag Iranian vessels, thereby exposing the true ownership of the Iranian vessels.